kj3moraes/llm-viz/writeup/writeup.md

 ## Methodology and Results

 I started with the `attention-maps` experiment because I could do that the quickest.
-I managed to visualize GPT-2 and Mistral.
-The attention maps are side-by-side below.
+I managed to visualize GPT-2 and Mixtral.

 Next with 2.
 Nothing of note here.
 I managed to execute and save the routes of different tokens through different experts